 • Research strategies such as ‘impact/evaluative’ studies, ‘action research’ and ‘case studies’.

-• Research paradigms such ‘qualitative’ and ‘quantitative’ processes and their variants.
+• Research paradigms such as ‘qualitative’ and ‘quantitative’ processes and their variants.

 • Ethical issues.